 - An additional switch or hub with at least 3 ports on it (different than the switch you use for your internal network).

 This guide was originally written using OpenBSD 6.1.
-This guide has been updated (only minor changes have been required) for each version of OpenBSD through version 6.7, and includes changes that won’t work in prior versions.
+This guide has been updated for each version of OpenBSD through version 6.7, and includes changes that won’t work in prior versions.
 I strongly encourage you to use the current version of OpenBSD.

 You will need to have the operating system installed on either two virtual machines, or your two pieces of hardware.